-Study Name Brief Description Sludge Management Developing a strategy to manage sludge disposal or use from all WWTPs.
-District Model Maintenance The hydraulic models assist with assessing the capacity and deficiencies within the reticulation networks, this includes pipes and pump stations.
+Study Name Brief Description Sludge Management Developing a strategy to manage sludge disposal or use from all WWTPs, this has been deferred until year nine (2023/24).
+District Model Maintenance Hydraulic models assist with assessing the capacity and deficiencies within the reticulation networks, this includes pipes and pump stations.
 Hydraulic models exist for Hope, Brightwater, Wakefield, Motueka, Mapua and Richmond.
 This study allows for maintaining these models, however this has been deferred for three years.
 I & I Reduction Programme Planning Inflow and infiltration (I/I) is an issue in many UDAs across the district.
 Reducing I/I will reduce the flow demand at the WWTP, reduce overflows and increase the capacity of the pipe.
 This budget allows for better understanding of where I/I is occurring and undertaking minor repairs where necessary.
 This knowledge will also feed into capital projects.
-Regional CCTV CCTV will be undertaken around the district and will feed into a variety of sources including, renewal of sewers, hydraulic modelling and maintenance.
-Only minimal amounts of CCTV work will be undertaken in the first four years due to reduced budgets.
+Regional CCTV CCTV will be undertaken around the district and will feed into a variety of sources including, renewal of sewers, hydraulic modeling, condition assessments and maintenance.
+Reduced amounts of CCTV work will be undertaken in the first three years due to reduced budgets.
 Health and Safety Assessments and Review The Council is currently focusing on health and safety risks at existing facilities.
 Each site will be assessed and it is anticipated that modifications may be needed to mitigate or remove those risks.
 Changes to the way assets are maintained may also be needed.
-Hazard registers for each facility will require review from time-to-time and expert assistance may be needed.
+Hazard registers for each facility will require review from time-to- time and expert assistance may be needed.